Staff at HSRU are currently trialling a phased return to the office with most staff looking at a hybrid way of working.

 This contract gives the Unit responsibility to:

-- to study or evaluate health care activities with a view to improving effectiveness and efficiency;
+- study or evaluate health care activities with a view to improving effectiveness and efficiency;

-- to work for the implementation of proven changes;
+- work for the implementation of proven changes;

-- to encourage and support similar work throughout Scotland;
+- encourage and support similar work throughout Scotland;

-- to build capacity in health services research through training and other development activities.
+- build capacity in health services research through training and other development activities.